egitweb/README_generator/README.md

 # Installation

-To install this code, download the zip file, or use GitHub's guidelines to clone the repository.
+To run this code, download the zip file, or use GitHub's guidelines to clone the repository.

-# Requirements
+# Requirements ⚠️

 --